ysyk2021/innovating-education-with-ai-enabling-the-next-generation/src/chapter-3-2.md

-# Implementing AI-Powered Virtual Tutors and Mentors for Personalized Support

-## Introduction

 In recent years, there has been a growing interest in leveraging artificial intelligence (AI) to revolutionize education.
 One particular area of focus is the development and implementation of AI-powered virtual tutors and mentors, aimed at providing personalized support to learners.
 This chapter explores the potential benefits, challenges, and considerations involved in implementing such systems within educational settings.